HabitatFramework/TechnicalGuide/access/access.rst

 	Many of the tables in the list are internal SQL Server tables.
 Do not select these - only select the HLU Tool export, data and lookup tables.

 8. If the 'Select Unique Record Identifier' dialog box appears, Access was unable to determine which field or fields uniquely identify each row of the source data.
 In this case, select the field or combination of fields that is unique for each row, and then click :guilabel:`OK`.
 If you are not sure, check with the SQL Server database administrator.

-9. If the link is successful Access will display the new linked tables in the Objects Navigation Pane.
+9. If the link is successful Access will display the new linked tables in the Objects Navigation Pane as shown in :ref:`figALATD`.

 	.. _figALATD: